-A build-up of dirt and dust can progress without regular cleaning, so be sure to keep an eye on the gate – keep rust away from any metal parts.
-This will prolong the appearance of the gate, so you won’t have to pay for an expensive – and time consuming – repairs any sooner than it is must.
+A build-up of dirt and dust can progress without regular cleaning, so be sure to keep an eye on the gate – keep the rust away from any metal parts.
+This will prolong the appearance of the gate, so you won’t have to pay for an expensive – and time consuming – repairs any sooner than it is a must.

 - Lubricate Frequently